trueheart78/trueheart78.com/games.md

 #### Jettisoned

 1. Axiom Verge (PS4/Vita)
    - I really wanted to like this, but just couldn't get into it after hours of play.
 1. Bloodborne (PS4)
+   - Quit after about 70% into the main game.
    - Just not enjoying it.
 1. Flinthook (PS4)
    - Love the style, but after nearly 10 hours, still can't be the first boss.
 If rebalanced, will consider returning to it.
 1. Persona 1 (PSP/Vita)
    - I get what they were going for, and after about 10 hours, I'm good.
 1. The Witcher 3: Hearts of Stone DLC (PS4)
    - I will never to get the Witcher 3 DLCs.
 1. The Witcher 3: Blood and Wine DLC (PS4)
    - I will never to get the Witcher 3 DLCs.

 <a name='planned-purchases'></a>